 Julian Everett and Chris Matts describe an IT business case as a meme - one that is competing in the complex ecosystem that constitutes a market sector and show its implications.
 By taking this view of a business then an organization's short and long term strategies change and we get a completely different view of how and why current development practices exist and persist.

-The chapter presented in this article, Governing the Service Factory, of the book "SOA Governance: Achieving and Sustaining Business and IT Agility" offers practical advice on governing such a Service Factory including a case study and guidelines for defining, developing, testing, deploying and operating services and business processes.
+The book chapter presented in this article offers practical advice on governing a Service Factory with guidelines for defining, developing, testing, deploying and operating services plus a case study

 A review of Michael Poulin's book, Ladder to SOE.
 Michael's book shows how to use the principles of service orientation to align IT with the business, and the business with market dynamics.
 1